ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In order to specify authorization information for Administrators, the format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token and the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of RFC9200}}).

+If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.
+Also, in the 'scope' claim of the Access Token issued by the AS, that semantics MUST be used for all the scope entries that specify a complex pattern.

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.

 Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format CF_ID registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.